 - 5. Homework.
 We will have weekly homework assignments, that will be posted on the website every Monday and are due the following Monday.
-Each homework assignment will have several exercises, some from the textbook, some that I write myself, and while you are strongly encouraged to solve all of them, there are 2 exercises in each assignment that will be labeled as "to be handed in".
-Your solution to each of these 2 exercises must be entirely contained in 1 sheet of paper (one side for each exercise), that you will deliver weekly on Mondays at the beginning of class.
+Each homework assignment will have several exercises, some from the textbook, some that I write myself, and while you are strongly encouraged to solve all of them, there will be 1 or 2 exercises in each assignment that will be labeled as "to be handed in".
+Your solution to each of these exercises must be entirely contained in 1 sheet of paper (one side for each exercise), that you will deliver weekly on Mondays at the beginning of class.
 Solutions in any other format or longer than 1 page (with one exercise on each side) will not be accepted.
 Please do not forget to write your Full Name and Student ID number on this sheet of paper, so that I can properly record your homework grades. - 6.
+Quizzes.
+We will also have short in-class quizzes every other week, during which you will be asked to solve 1 or 2 short exercises (in 10 min) about the material we have covered in the last few classes.
+This is an incentive for you to keep up with the (fast) pace of this course, and also helps decentralize the weight of your grade from exams in a way that is more spread along the semester. - 7.
 Exams.
-There will be 2 Midterm Exams and 1 Final Exam, scheduled as follows: - (i) Midterm 1, October 24, 1.00pm 2.40pm (GI 225) - (ii) Midterm 2, December 5, 1.00pm 2.40pm (GI 225) - (iii) Final, December 17, 1.30pm 3.30pm (GI 225)
+There will be 1 Midterm Exam and 1 Final Exam, scheduled as follows: - (i) Midterm 1, April 1, 1.00pm 2.40pm (GI 311) - (ii) Final, Room and Time TBD